dart-lang/site-www/src/tools/dartpad/privacy.md

 toc: false
 ---

-DartPad is a free, open-source service to help developers learn about the Dart language and libraries.
+DartPad is a free, open source service to help developers learn about the Dart language and libraries.
 Source code entered into DartPad may be sent to servers running in Google Cloud Platform to be analyzed for errors/warnings, compiled to JavaScript, and returned to the browser.